Mizzou-CBMI/COSMOS2/_sources/shell.txt

     # or, if your DAG is simple
     >>> for stage in wf.stages[4:]: stage.delete()

 Note that setting delete_files=True can be slow if there are a lot of files to delete.
-Sometimes it's better (especially in development) to set delete_files=False and just have the next run overwrite the files.
+Usually it's better (especially in development) to set delete_files=False and just have the next run overwrite the files.